What Is Therapeutic Riding?

 Blue Sky is a 501(c)3 non profit that is an entity in itself.
 Our property, horses, facilities or organization is not owned by any one person.
 Blue Sky is overseen by a board of directors that are actively involved in the day to day operations.

-How do i get my child started riding or driving?
+How do i get my child started riding?

 How do I volunteer for the horse program?

-Contact our volunteer coordinator, Jennifer Mathis.
+Contact our volunteer coordinator, Jenny Garcia.
 She will help you get plugged into the perfect spot.